 "Upskilling helps employees keep up with the latest changes in their field and provides them with the opportunity to develop new skills that can be applied to their current roles," explains Harriet Chan, the co-founder and marketing director at CocoFinder.
 Therefore, it helps retain top talent in your organization and prevents their skills from becoming obsolete.

 You can use this talent development strategy to close skill gaps and improve job performance, helping your organization thrive in the long run.
-Chan also adds that, when employees feel like they are constantly learning and developing, they are more likely to be engaged and loyal to their organization.
+Chan also adds that when employees feel like they are constantly learning and developing, they are more likely to be engaged and loyal to your organization.

-A few methods you can implement to upskill your workers are on-the-job training, simulation-based training (where employees perform a task in a simulated learning environment for a real-life learning experience), and microlearning (targeted, modular training simulations that take less than 30 minutes to complete).
+A few methods you can implement to upskill your workers include on-the-job training, simulation-based training (where employees perform a task in a simulated learning environment to gain real-world experience), and microlearning (targeted, modular training modules that take less than 30 minutes to complete).

 What is Reskilling?